iSECPartners/android-ssl-bypass/README.md

 which a solution is being worked on.

 Q: Why does the SSLBYpassJDIPlugin not work for my app?

 A: Because it has not been implemented yet!
 Check out the info on writing your own plugin to bypass SSL for your particular app.

 Q: Why do I get a ClassCastException when running the SSLBypassJDIPlugin?

 A: This is the result of the way the plugin uses reflection to obtain a new TrustManager and is a known issue.

-    The solution:
+    The workaround:

         * The first time plugin is run on the app the exception is hit

         * Stop the debugger but do not close the app

             * If the app hangs after the debugger is closed check the following:

+                * Do you have internet acces and proxy running?

-                * Do you have the test server running and proxy?
+                * If testing with included test app do you have the test server and proxy running?

         * Start the debugger again and run the plugin - this time no exception should be thrown